 The jazz studies program at the University of Missouri – St. Louis is entering a new era.
 Under the leadership of Prof. Adaron Jackson, UMSL is building on the foundation of excellence established by former director Jim Widner and is working to position itself as the leading center for jazz education in the midwest.

-As part of a student’s comprehensive jazz education, in addition to the above mentioned ensembles, students can participate in an improvisation lab or study privately with St. Louis’ finest jazz performers and teachers who are adjunct faculty members of the music department.
-The UMSL Jazz Ensemble was featured at the Jazz Education Network’s inaugural conference in 2010, the Notre Dame Jazz Festival in 2011 and has been selected to perform at the Midwest Band and Orchestra Clinic in Chicago in Dec., 2012.
+As part of a student’s comprehensive jazz education, in addition to performing with the Jazz Orchestra, students can participate in an improvisation lab or study privately with St. Louis’ finest jazz performers and teachers, who are adjunct faculty members of the music department.
+The UMSL Jazz Orchestra was featured at the Jazz Education Network’s inaugural conference in 2010, the Notre Dame Jazz Festival in 2011, and was selected to perform at the Midwest International Band and Orchestra Clinic in Chicago in December 2012.

 For additional information regarding auditions, schedule, concerts, activities, and performance availability contact:

 Adaron Jackson, Director of Jazz Studies